thameemstud/techtest/README.md

 #### Follow the below steps, once you install the python

-1. Download this project from the top right button with green color named Code
+1. Download the project

-2. Go inside the project home folder
+2. Go inside the project home folder 'Directory'

 3. Run command `pip3 install -r requirements.txt` to install all the projects dependencies